A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

-In some cases, varicose veins cause heaviness in the legs, sometimes with symptoms of cramps and itching as well.
+In some cases, varicose veins cause heaviness in the legs, sometimes with symptoms of cramps and itching.

-During pregnancy, many women notice that their varicose veins become more prominent and more symptomatic.
+Many women notice that their varicose veins become more prominent and symptomatic during pregnancy.

 In many patients, these problems will resolve after the baby is born.

-Unfortunately, the symptoms of varicose veins are quite nonspecific and it is difficult to relate the threat of symptoms to the severity of venous disease, but venous disease has been shown to have significant effects on quality of life.
+Unfortunately, the symptoms of varicose veins are pretty nonspecific, and it is difficult to relate the threat of symptoms to the severity of the venous disease.
+Still, the venous disease has been shown to affect the quality of life significantly.